Dosage Form: tablet

-Nadolol, USP is a white to off-white, practically odorless, crystalline powder.
-It is freely soluble in alcohol and in methanol, soluble in water at pH 2, and slightly soluble in chloroform.
+Nadolol is a white crystalline powder.
+It is freely soluble in ethanol, soluble in hydrochloric acid, slightly soluble in water and in chloroform, and very slightly soluble in sodium hydroxide.

 Nadolol - Clinical Pharmacology

-Nadolol specifically competes with beta-adrenergic receptor agonists for available beta-receptor sites; it inhibits both the beta1 receptors located chiefly in cardiac muscle and the beta2 receptors located chiefly in the bronchial and vascular musculature, inhibiting the chronotropic, inotropic, and vasodilator responses to beta-adrenergic stimulation proportionately.
-Nadolol has no intrinsic sympathomimetic activity and, unlike some other beta-adrenergic blocking agents, Nadolol has little direct myocardial depressant activity and does not have an anesthetic-like membrane-stabilizing action.
-Animal and human studies show that Nadolol slows the sinus rate and depresses AV conduction.
+Nadolol tablet specifically competes with beta-adrenergic receptor agonists for available beta receptor sites; it inhibits both the beta1 receptors located chiefly in cardiac muscle and the beta2 receptors located chiefly in the bronchial and vascular musculature, inhibiting the chronotropic, inotropic, and vasodilator responses to beta-adrenergic stimulation proportionately.
+Nadolol tablet has no intrinsic sympathomimetic activity and, unlike some other beta-adrenergic blocking agents, Nadolol has little direct myocardial depressant activity and does not have an anesthetic-like membrane- stabilizing action.
+Animal and human studies show that Nadolol tablet slows the sinus rate and depresses AV conduction.
 In dogs, only minimal amounts of Nadolol were detected in the brain relative to amounts in blood and other organs and tissues.
-Nadolol has low lipophilicity as determined by octanol/water partition coefficient, a characteristic of certain beta-blocking agents that has been correlated with the limited extent to which these agents cross the blood-brain barrier, their low concentration in the brain, and low incidence of CNS-related side effects.
+Nadolol tablet has low lipophilicity as determined by octanol/water partition coefficient, a characteristic of certain beta-blocking agents that has been correlated with the limited extent to which these agents cross the blood-brain barrier, their low concentration in the brain, and low incidence of CNS-related side effects.

 The mechanism of the antihypertensive effects of beta-adrenergic receptor blocking agents has not been established; however, factors that may be involved include (1) competitive antagonism of catecholamines at peripheral (non-CNS) adrenergic neuron sites (especially cardiac) leading to decreased cardiac output, (2) a central effect leading to reduced tonic-sympathetic nerve outflow to the periphery, and (3) suppression of renin secretion by blockade of the beta-adrenergic receptors responsible for renin release from the kidneys.